What’s the best way to hold a pencil? The answer varies depending on age but it's important to develop a functional grip by the time school starts.

 Ideas for pincer grip practice:

-- Finger food is a great way to encourage pincer grip without them noticing.
-Small foods like raisins, grapes and rice cakes need pincer grips to pick them up.
+Finger food is a great way to encourage pincer grip without them noticing.
+Small foods like raisins, grapes and rice cakes are all excellent targets for a blossoming pincer.

 Helping your child to develop a good tripod grip will help them handle pencils and paintbrushes with greater ease, and develop general strength and fluidity of movement in their hands - all of which makes the transition to the classroom easier for everyone.